-At the time of writing, there are no non-audit services provided by us to the Pension Fund.
+At the time of writing, there are no planned non-audit fees.

 A self-interest threat may also arise if members of our audit engagement team have objectives or are rewarded in relation to sales of non-audit services to the Pension Fund.
 We confirm that no member of our audit engagement team, including those from other service lines, is in this position, in compliance with Ethical Standard 4.